Vita3K/compatibility/README.md

 If you want to be a tester and help test games, ask us for write access on our Discord server.

-### Note: This repo is not for Android.
+### Note: This repository does **not** guarantee compatibility and is not intended for Android.
 Submit Android specific issues [here](https://github.com/Vita3K/Vita3K-Android/issues).

+## Report guidelines:

+If you can't find the game issue you want to report, please create a new one.

+The following checks are performed by the bot, and those that do not meet will be automatically closed:

+- The issue title must be in the format `Game title [Title ID]` (e.g. `Persona 4 Golden [PCSE00120]`).

+- commit hash must like this: `Commit hash: https://github.com/vita3k/vita3k/commit/abcd1234` Don't forget to delete `[` and `]`.

+- The issue must have a following status label `Nothing, Bootable, Intro, Menu, Ingame -, Ingame +, Playable`.

+No checks by bots, but be sure to provide screenshots and logs.

+### For testers

+You can remove all old labels and give new ones by writing labels under `# Recommended labels` in the issue comment.